Janet Mills: Early political career

-Mills was Maine's first female criminal prosecutor and was an assistant attorney general from 1976 to 1980, prosecuting homicides and other major crimes.
+Mills was appointed as Maine's first female criminal prosecutor by Governor Joe Brennan, and was an assistant attorney general from 1976 to 1980, prosecuting homicides and other major crimes.
 In 1980, she was elected district attorney for Androscoggin, Franklin and Oxford counties, a position to which she was reelected three times.
 She was the first woman district attorney in New England.
-In 1994, Mills was an unsuccessful candidate for the United States Congress in the Democratic primary to replace then-Representative Olympia Snowe.
-She placed third, losing to John Baldacci.
+In 1994, Mills was an unsuccessful candidate for the United States Congress in Maine's 2nd congressional district, losing the Democratic primary to John Baldacci.

 Mills co-founded the Maine Women's Lobby and was elected to its board of directors in 1998.

 In 2000, Mills served as a field coordinator for Bill Bradley's 2000 presidential campaign in Maine.
 In 2002, she was elected to the Maine House of Representatives.
 There, she served on the judiciary, criminal justice, and appropriations committees.
+She was reelected in 2004, 2006, and 2008.

 Attorney general of Maine

 Mills was elected to her fourth term when the Joint Convention convened in December 2008 to elect the new attorney general.
 She became Maine's 55th attorney general on January 6, 2009.
-When Republicans gained control of the Maine legislature in 2010, Mills, was not reelected.
+When Republicans gained control of the Maine legislature in 2010, Mills was not reelected.
 In January 2011, she was elected vice chair of the Maine Democratic Party.
 She joined the law firm Preti Flaherty in February 2011 as a lawyer with the firm's Litigation Group in its Augusta office.
 After Democrats regained control of the legislature in the 2012 elections, Mills was again chosen as attorney general, resigned as vice chair of the Maine Democratic Party, and took the oath of office as attorney general on January 7, 2013.
 She was reelected on December 3, 2014, despite the Maine Senate coming under Republican control.

-Republican Governor Paul LePage opposed Mills being attorney general, due to many disputes between them over the legality of some of LePage's policies.
+Republican governor Paul LePage opposed Mills for attorney general due to many disputes between them over the legality of some of LePage's policies.
 On January 28, 2015, he requested the Maine Supreme Judicial Court's opinion as to whether the governor's office needed the attorney general's office's permission to retain outside counsel when the attorney general declines to represent the State in a legal matter.
 LePage did so after Mills twice declined to represent him in matters she determined had little legal merit, though she approved his requests for outside lawyers.
 On May 1, 2017, LePage sued Mills, asserting that she had abused her authority by refusing to represent the state in legal matters, or taking a legal view contrary to the LePage administration's.